What is the Lap Band?

 Complications of Lap Band

 Lap Band surgery is both minimally invasive and completely reversible.
-However, the majority of patients don’t have good results from this procedure because of its many disadvantages and complications.
+However, the majority of patients do not have good results from this procedure because of its many disadvantages and complications.
 Many studies have shown that more than half of the gastric bands are removed due to inadequate weight loss or complications after 7-10 years.

 National Trend of Lap Band Surgery